Fenton - one of the Six Towns of Stoke-on-Trent

 "The sound of the phrase 'Six Towns' is not so good as the sound of the phrase 'Five Towns'.
 'I' in 'Five' is an open vowel.
 'I' in 'Six' is a closed vowel, and is not nearly so striking.
 To my mind a broad sounding phrase for the district was very important.
 It is also to be remembered that Fenton had not then the same status as it has now.
 People ask me why, if I left out Fenton, should I put in Tunstall.
 The reason is that I did not like the sound of "Four" and that Tunstall, although then not a borough, had a more separate entity than Fenton.
 It also had a Chief Bailiff."

-Arnold Bennett on why he left out Fenton
+Arnold Bennett on why he left Fenton out of his 'Five Towns' novels

 "LANE DELPH and FENTON are situate between Stoke and Lane End, and Cobridge between Hanley and Burslem; - they are small places, but contain some extensive pottery works, employing a considerable population, which are included in the returns for the townships to which they severally belong."